nmc97/metabarcoding_at_cefas_tutorial/docs/source/metabarcoding-getting_started.rst

 General Process:
 ^^^^^^^^^^^^^^^^

-#Process - Dada2
-#trimming, deduplicating, clustering
-#chimeras
-#Taxon Id
-#Table of Abundances

 #.
 Set up experiment - keep the rest of the analysis in mind when setting up the experiment

-  - choose a target sequence
+Choose a target sequence

 #.
 Sequencing

-  - note: Nanopore metabarcoding while produces longer sequences, the databases for assigning taxonomy to these sequences may be poor in comparison to other metabarcoding approaches
+note: Nanopore metabarcoding while produces longer sequences, the databases for assigning taxonomy to these sequences may be poor in comparison to other metabarcoding approaches

 #.
 Data archiving

-  - Read files (fastq.gz, metadata)
+Read files (fastq.gz, metadata)

 #.
 Quality control